-Because of the COVID-19 pandemic, we have experienced supply chain disruptions in fiscal 2021 in particular with semiconductor chip shortages that impact our OEM customers' ability to finish assembly of new vehicles and which have adversely impacted our results of operations and cash flows.
-These shortages will most likely continue into our fiscal 2022.
+Because of the COVID-19 pandemic and the recent Ukraine conflict, we have experienced supply chain disruptions in fiscal 2021 and fiscal 2022 in particular with semiconductor chip shortages that impact our OEM customers' ability to finish assembly of new vehicles and which have adversely impacted orders for our products and, accordingly, our results of operations and cash flows.
+These shortages will most likely continue into our fiscal 2023.

 Sources of and Fluctuations in Market Prices of Raw Materials - Our primary raw materials are high-grade zinc, brass, nickel silver, aluminum, steel and plastic resins.
 These materials are generally available from a limited number of suppliers, but we have chosen to concentrate our sourcing with one primary vendor for each commodity or purchased component.
 We believe our sources of raw materials are reliable and adequate for our needs.
 However, the development of future sourcing issues related to using existing or alternative raw materials and the global availability of these materials as well as significant fluctuations in the market prices of these materials may have an adverse effect on our results of operations, financial condition and cash flows if the increased raw material costs cannot be recovered from our customers.
-During fiscal 2021, we experienced higher raw material costs on the items listed above including freight costs on both raw material and purchased components.
+During fiscal 2021 and 2022, we experienced higher raw material costs on the items listed above including freight costs on both raw material and purchased components.